getsentry/sentry-docs/src/collections/_documentation/platforms/python/default-integrations.md

 The stdlib integration instruments certain modules in the standard library to emit breadcrumbs.
 This is enabled by default and rarely makes sense to disable.

+In detail it provides:

+* Breadcrumbs for HTTP requests done using `httplib`, which also includes traffic going through `requests`.